The classification history of EGBE (2-butoxyethanol)

 The eye irritation classification proposal was rejected and the existing classification retained on the basis that the dataset was still identical to that considered in 2006 and therefore there was no need to revisit the decision, particularly since the critical issue seen in the available studies is recovery time and this has not changed between the DSD and CLP approaches.
 Finally, the STOT(RE) classification was rejected since the sub-chronic data (preferred approach) did not support classification, even without considering the issue of haemolysis and relevance to humans.

 The RAC proposal for re-classification was not accepted in its entirety by the EU Commission.
 This was due to uncertainty regarding the correct interpretation of the data on acute inhalation toxicity that was presented to the RAC and the availability of new data that further questions the validity of the conclusion of category 3 for the inhalation route.
 The Commission accepted the other classification proposals and these were included in the delegated act on the 15th ATP to the CLP Regulation on 19 May 2020.
 The Commission indicate in the published delegated regulation that the hazard class for acute inhalation toxicity should not be modified in Annex VI to Regulation (EC) No 1272/2008 until RAC has had the opportunity to deliver a revised opinion based on the new information.
+The mandate has been sent to the RAC on 24 June 2020.
 The resulting classification for EGBE that will be implemented into legislation is as follows (noting that the footnote to the acute inhalation classification indicating that this is a minimum classification remains in place):

 |Acute Tox oral||Cat 4|